spamdrew128/Apotheosis/README.md

 `make clean` will clean all object files

-The release can be build by `sh release.sh`
+The release can be built by `sh release.sh`

 MacOS: